Skip to main content Skip to Chat

 Blog Posts

 The Olympic rings adorn our school as Blewett students have been cheering on our Canadian Olympic athletes.
-We've also started our own Mini-Olympics.
-Events this week included "Rock-Paper-Scissors" and our medal finalists are:

 Blog